Foundations for Life: Programme reports

-We provide here information about the evidence, costs and outcome of the 75 programmes assessed as part of the Foundations for Life review.
-The table below provides the strength of evidence ratings for all programmes and cost ratings for programmes rated as NE, 2, 3 or 4 (when cost information was available).
+This resource sets out the strength of evidence ratings for all programmes and cost ratings for programmes rated as NE, 2, 3 or 4 (when cost information was available).
 Links to the individual programme reports are also provided.
-Programmes can be sorted alphabetically, or on the basis of their outcome domain.

 All 75 programmes aim to support children’s development through parent–child interaction in at least one of three domains: attachment security, behavioural self-regulation and early language and cognitive development.
 For the purposes of this review, programmes were classified into one of these three domains on the basis of their best fit for their best evidence.
 It should be recognised, however, that many of these programmes have good evidence across two or more of these domains.